You feel it: the urgency of the climate crisis growing every day!

-This includes businesses generating over 26 tons per year of source-separated organic materials (SSOM) and situated within 20 miles of an authorized composting facility (CT DEEP).
+Effective March 1, 2025, mandates that certain businesses generating 26 tons or more of source-separated organic materials (SSOM) annually—and located within 20 miles of an authorized composting facility—must comply with specific recycling requirements.

 General Conversions